Optical services are covered for all eligible MHCP members.

 Follow these guidelines for repairs:

-The dispensing provider may bill a dispensing fee when frames and/or lenses from the contract provider are dispensed.
+The dispensing provider may bill a dispensing fee when frames or lenses from the contract provider are dispensed.
 Bill using 92340–92354 as appropriate.

 Comprehensive Vision Examination: A complete evaluation of the visual system.
 The services include patient history, general medical observation, external and ophthalmoscopic examination, gross visual fields, basic sensorimotor examination, biomicroscopy, examination with cycloplegia or mydriasis, and tonometry.